2016 Schedule of Events

+Race on the Runway!
 With the cooperation of the Delaware River & Bay Authority (operators of the Cape May Airport), the airport will temporarily close to air traffic to allow runners and walkers this unique opportunity to compete on the runway!
-NEW for 2015: the option to preview the course on bike.
 Race day registration begins at 7am, 5k Race starts at 9am.
-Click here for more information and to register.
+To register visit www.tnteventmanagement.com.

 Lectures are free, donations are appreciated and light refreshments are provided.

 June 7th Elizabeth Michaels as Rosie the Riveter: “We Can Do It!”

 Rosie the Riveter has been a popular American cultural icon for generations: an inspiring image of a strong, capable woman, rising to the challenge of her era.
 In times of war, women are often called upon to take on tasks traditionally considered “men’s work” and have shown themselves more than equal to the task.
 Is it perhaps more difficult for these women to return to their old, traditionally female, roles once the war has ended and the men have returned home?
 This program examines the difficulties these women experienced at each end of the conflict.
 This program is funded by the Horizons Speakers Bureau of the New Jersey Council for the Humanities, a state partner of the National Endowment for the Humanities.
 The program is produced by the American Historical Theater, a nonprofit organization specializing in first-person living history presentations.

 June 14th Dave Jones and Arthur J. Higbee: Promising Forecast